 2) Abandoning Brand Community

-It’s possible that your brand may be struggling and stagnant, which is why you have decided that you need to invest in a rebranding effort.
+It’s possible that your brand community may be struggling and stagnant, which is why you have decided that you need to invest in a rebranding effort.
 And while finding new brand community members that you have never targeted before could mean a boon for your business, the possibility of abandoning your current loyal brand community, and the success that you have experienced, is a risk.

 Recently, we looked at the brand of Taylor Swift, and her change from the country genre to pop music.
 The change worked for Swift, because her most loyal fans were girls and young women, who loved Taylor Swift as an artist, and already listened to more than just country music.
 Those fans followed her to a new genre, buying her record and tickets to see her on tour as she expanded her brand community.
 However, a different artist with a different brand community, could lose everything if they moved from one genre to another, just as your business could lose your existing brand community if you make the wrong move that leaves them behind.